 In a bid to distill Trent’s process, I’ve attempted to whittle it down to the following…

-- The first processes you should consider documenting includes the most repetitive tasks that can be replicated by someone else.
+- The first processes or standard operating procedures you should consider documenting includes the most repetitive tasks that can be replicated by someone else.

 - The easiest way of doing this is; on one half of your computer screen display the repetitive task you want to offload.
 On the other half of your screen, document the hell out of the mundane task you are doing.